Independent African news, markets, culture and politics.

 Cholera outbreak kills 13 in Adamawa state

-A cholera outbreak in Adamawa state, Nigeria, has resulted in the deaths of 13 people in the Mubi North and Mubi South Local Government Areas.
-According to the State Commissioner for Health, Chief Felix Tangwami, the outbreak is attributed to contaminated drinking water in the affected regions.
+A cholera outbreak in Adamawa state, Nigeria, has claimed 13 lives in the Mubi North and Mubi South Local Government Areas.
+State Commissioner for Health Chief Felix Tangwami attributed the outbreak to contaminated drinking water in the affected regions.
+He announced at a press briefing on Wednesday that 236 people have been infected, with 21 still receiving treatment.

 Scroll to Top